 MSc Remote Sensing

-The following core modules will be available in 2016-17.
-Optional modules are subject to change.
+The following modules will be available for 2016/17.
+Please note these may be subject to change.

 COMPULSORY MODULES (Term One)

 |GEOGG141||Principles and Practice of Remote Sensing||15 credits|